-- Eligible institutions may be public or private.
-Although any size institution may apply, preference will be given to institutions with permanently valuable archival materials of 500 cu. ft. or less. - The archival collections of the applying institution must be available, without charge, to the public on a regularly scheduled basis.
+• Eligible institutions may be public or private.
+Although any size institution may apply, preference will be given to institutions with permanently valuable archival materials of 500 cu. ft. or less as well as to institutions that have not previously been awarded an OHRAB grant.

+- The archival collections of the applying institution must be available, without charge, to the public on a regularly scheduled basis.
+This includes all of the archival collections of the institution, not just those records involved with the grant project. - Projects that focus on under-documented communities and topics, as well as underserved communities, are encouraged.